 Preparing the Window Frame for Painting

 Remove old flaky paint.
-Scrape it off then brush down any scraped surfaces with a wire brush, being careful not to scratch the window pane.
+Scrape it off with a scraper then brush down any scraped surfaces with a wire brush, being careful not to scratch the window pane.

 If the old paint does not come off fully with a scraper alone, you may have to torch it off.